electrode-io/electrode/packages/electrode-react-webapp/DESIGN.md

   - ie: `<!--%{my-token prop1="test" prop2=false prop3=[a, b, c]}-->`

-  - String prop value must be string enclosed in `"` or `'`.
+  - String prop values must be enclosed in `"` or `'`.

   - Values started with `[` will be parsed with [string-array](https://www.npmjs.com/package/string-array)

-  - Any other values will be parsed with `JSON.parse`, so only `false`, `true`, numbers, `null`, or a stringified JSON that has absolutely no space.
+  - Any other values will be parsed with `JSON.parse`, so only `false`, `true`, numbers, `null`, or a stringified JSON that has absolutely no spaces anywhere.

-- If you want, you can specify a single JSON object following the token in anyway you like to act as the props object.
+- If you want, you can specify a single JSON object following the token to act as the props object.

 For example: